Ardumine/rpi-tools/README.md

 `git: command not found` SOLUTION: your raspberry pi os does not have git. to install type `sudo apt install git -y`
 ## COMMAND THAT GIVES YOU:.
 'updatepi': Makes update the raspberry pi.
 Just type update pi that updates the pi.
+# can i remove the rpi-tools folder after installing?
+yes, its just has the installer.
+Nothing more.
 ## Things that are asked on installer:
 ```
 Install Xrdp(Microsoft remote desktop)?